 Nutrition is essential to learning, working, and engaging as an active member of the University community.

 ODOS has estimated that 1,200 UVA undergraduate students are at risk of food insecurity.
 (This number does not include graduate students and faculty/staff members.)
 As a member of UVA’s Food Insecurity Workgroup, we are committed to ending food insecurity and hunger across Grounds.
 Our food pantry at the Women's Center is a satellite pantry location offered on Grounds in addition to the UVA Community Food Pantry.
-Information about other satellite pantry locations on Grounds is available on our Toolkits, Guides & Links page.
+Information about other satellite pantry locations on Grounds is available on the Food Insecurity page of the Office of the Dean of Students website.

 The US Department of Agriculture (USDA) defines food insecurity as a lack of consistent access to enough food for an active, healthy life.
 It is important to know that hunger and food insecurity are closely related, but distinct, concepts.
 Hunger refers to a personal, physical sensation of discomfort, while food insecurity refers to a lack of available financial resources for food at the level of the household (Feeding America, 2019.)